IT21468360/VAUED_Assignment2/README.md

-# Employee Management System with Prometheus & Grafana Monitoring
+# Employee Management System with Prometheus & Grafana Monitoring.

 This project implements a full RESTful Employee Management System in Node.js, with observability using Prometheus and Grafana.
 It includes API endpoints for CRUD operations and Docker-based deployment for all services.